 Steps to do dumbbell box step up

-- Stand straight in the hip-width stance in front of the box, holding one dumbbell in each hand with your arms are straight at your sides and palms facing your body.
-You can also keep the dumbbells across your shoulders by bending your elbows.
+- Stand straight in the hip-width stance in front of the box, holding one dumbbell in each hand with your arms straight at your sides and palms facing your body.
+You can also keep the dumbbells on your shoulders by bending your elbows.

-- Step up your right foot on the box and bent your knee to 90-degrees.
-While the left leg is straight on the ground.
+- Step your right foot on the box while keeping your left leg straight.

-- Now, press with your right feet into the box to straighten your right leg and bring your left leg on the box as well, so you’re staying in the standing position.
+- Press your right foot into the box to straighten your right leg, and bring your left leg onto the box, so you’re staying in the standing position.

 - Do the desired number of sets and repetitions with 1-minute rest between each set.